 A dog is considered dangerous if it has a history of biting people.
 As the owner of the dog, you may be held responsible for any incidents depending on whether or not you have issued warnings about your pet.
 Displaying a sign to inform those around of the danger may help protect you from liability in these cases.

 You may file an insurance claim if your dog bites someone on your property.
 Furthermore, if you have liability coverage, you may be able to get compensation for any medical bills or other losses that the victim has incurred from the incident.
 The insurance company can also help you by paying for a lawyer if the case goes to court.

 Who is legally responsible for the actions of a dog?

 In Philadelphia, dog owners or keepers are automatically accountable for their dog’s actions and welfare.
 In the case of a dog bite, the dog owner’s liability under Pennsylvania law depends on the severity of the injury.

 Dog owners in Philadelphia are held strictly liable for medical costs to treat the dog bite.
 Other costs, like lost wages or pain and suffering, depend on whether the victim can prove the dog owner was negligent.
 Some of the dog bite laws are as follows:

 - It is the responsibility of a dog owner to control their dog, including confining and restraining them.

-- If a dangerous dog attacks a person without provocation, then the dog owner will be held liable.
+- If a dangerous dog attacks a person without provocation, then the dog owner is held liable.

 - If a dog has a history of attacking animals and humans even without provocation, the owner may be liable for medical costs and other damages.

-In all these cases, a dog owner will be paying for the damages a dog attack has caused.
+In all these cases, a dog owner must pay for the injuries and damages a dog attack causes.